m-rubik/collapsi-ai/DISCUSSION.md

 This may not seem that impressive, but I was finally noticing a trend where the agent's win rate would, on average, increase instead of flatlining around 50-51%.

 So I am optimistic that with more training and tweaking, I can achieve better results...

+But, after running 500,000 games, it seemed to actually stabilize at a 55.6% win rate.